biaslab/ForneyLab.jl/doc/src/graphical_model.rst

 Strictly speaking, a factor graph edge does not need to be directed.
 However, in ForneyLab all edges are directed to have a consistent meaning for terms like "forward message", "backward messages", and "forward pass".
 Apart from that, the edge direction has no functional consequences.

 ForneyLab does not allow half-edges: every :class:`Edge` should be connected to two nodes at all times.
-Open ended edges should be terminated by a :class:`TerminalNode`.
+Open ended edges should be terminated by a :class:`TerminalNode`, which has just one interface.

 Edges in the current graph can be accessed through the function ``edge(id::Symbol)`` (which is aliased by the function ``eg(id::Symbol)``), e.g.::